-Stephen Kolodny talks to Family Lawyer Magazine about the Houston Family Trial Institute and giving back by training lawyers to be the best they can in a courtroom.
+Stephen Kolodny talks to Family Lawyer Magazine about the Houston Family Trial Institute and giving back by training family lawyers for trial.

 Stephen Kolodny, Family Lawyer